 well as their positioning at treetop height, lends them their

 opulent character.
+The

 outdoor public space feeds into the building through its entry